Apotex: Launch of biosimilar filgrastim

 In 2013, Apotex began selling a biosimilar version of Amgen's Neulasta in Europe, a blockbuster drug used by cancer patients in chemotherapy as a way to boost white blood count.
 Apotex's version is known as Grastofil (filgrastim) and is licensed for sale in Europe by Stada Arzneimittel.
 In February 2015, the FDA accepted Apotex's application of its filing of Grastofil in the United States.

 Murder of CEO

 On 13 December 2017 Barry Sherman, at the time Chairman and CEO of Apotex, and his wife were found murdered in their Toronto home.
-As of January 2023 police have made no arrests.
+As of January 2023 police had made no arrests.
 Jeff Watson, who had worked with the company for over 25 years, was appointed President and CEO in 2018.

 Takeover

 On 28 September 2022 it was announced that Apotex would be taken over by SK Capital Partners LP.
 Current CEO Jeff Watson was unable to release details of the sale at the time.
+The closing of Apotex Pharmaceutical Holdings Inc.'s acquisition by an affiliate of investors advised by SK Capital Partners was announced on April 3, 2023.
+The company also declared that Allan Oberman, a seasoned pharmaceutical executive, has been appointed president, chief executive officer, and board member of Apotex.